Temporary Power Adjusting Withholding Attack: System Model

 \begin{definition} \textbf{Revenue Change} \cite{doger2025incentiveattacksbtcshortterm,profit_lag} of an entity $x$ at time $t$ when the adversary adopts the strategy $S$ compared to when the adversary adopts the honest strategy $H$ is

-where $\rho_x^{H}$ is the fraction of hashpower of entity $x$ in the system whereas $\delta^{S}$ represents the block redundancy ratio when the adversary adopts the strategy $S$.\footnote{Throughout the paper, we consider a reference time $t_0=0$ as the starting time of a new epoch and the adversary mounts a strategy $S$ at $t_0$, before which everyone including the adversary was following the honest protocol.} Similarly, \textbf{Relative Revenue Change} is defined as $\overline\Delta_x^{S,H}(t)=\frac{\Delta_x^{S,H}(t)}{\rho_x^{H}}$. \end{definition}
+where $\rho_x^{H}$ is the fraction of hashpower of entity $x$ in the system whereas $\delta^{S}$ represents the block redundancy ratio when the adversary adopts the strategy $S$.\footnote{Throughout the paper, we consider a reference time $t_0=0$ as the starting time of a new epoch and the adversary mounts a strategy $S$ at $t_0$, before which everyone including the adversary was following the honest protocol.
+For the notion of revenue change, we assume that the total rewards issued in an epoch is scaled to $1$ unit, i.e., 1 canonical block rewards $1/D_0$ rewards.} Similarly, \textbf{Relative Revenue Change} is defined as $\overline\Delta_x^{S,H}(t)=\frac{\Delta_x^{S,H}(t)}{\rho_x^{H}}$. \end{definition}

 \begin{definition} \textbf{Profit Lag} \cite{doger2025incentiveattacksbtcshortterm,profit_lag} of an entity $x$ when the adversary adopts the strategy $S$ is defined as

 \end{definition}

 \begin{remark} The revenue change of the adversary $A$ at $t_1=\delta^S\tau_0$ tells us how much its revenue changes at the end of the first epoch compared to the case if it adopted the honest strategy $H$.
 It should be clear that $\Delta_x^{H,H}(t)=0$ for $\forall (t,x)$ since $\delta^H=1$.
 If $\Delta_A^{S,H}(t_1)>0$, the profit lag of the adversary is zero, i.e., under strategy $S$ the adversary gets more revenue than honest mining even when there is no difficulty adjustments in the system.
 We refer the reader to \cite{power_adjusting,doger2025incentiveattacksbtcshortterm,profit_lag} for a more detailed explanation to understand the intuition behind the metrics defined above. \end{remark}